Griffon26/taserver/docs/design_map_change.md

    the new one as the active server

-At the moment the time between the end of a match and the switch to the new server is determined by how long it takes the new server to get ready; the login server has no control over this.
-If in the future we manage to implement the end screen, we'll probably change this.
+At the moment the time between the end of a match and the switch to the new server is determined by how long it takes the new server to get ready; the login server could delay its response to the "waiting for map" message, but it does not do so at the moment.
+If in the future we implement the match summary screen, we'll probably change this.